The Benefits of a Strong Gut Brain Connection and How to Increase It

 Glycine also helps your digestion by decreasing inflammation and healing damaged tissues in your gut (23).

-One cup of Bluebird Provisions bone broth has the 3 g of glycine needed for the gut-brain connection health benefits.
+One cup of Bluebird Provisions bone broth has the 3 g of glycine needed for gut health benefits.

 Sesame seeds are rich in tyrosine, an amino acid that increases dopamine in your brain (24).
-Dopamine helps you feel motivated, and is important to the gut-brain connection.
+Dopamine helps you feel motivated, and is important to this system.

 - Your gut and your brain are physically and chemically connected through your vagus nerve.